buzzqw/TUS/OBSS/OBSSv2-eng.md

 The **order** in which Actions are executed is not important except for logical and physical correlation.
 The Movement Action can be between other Actions (movement, attack/spells/other Action, movement).

 A character could attack, move, and attack again; this second attack would have the penalties described in multiple attacks.

+> Treasures are not won by care and forethought but by swift slaying and reckless attack.
+(Michael Moorcock)

 ---

 ## Movement

-{A slower moving object cannot be caught by a faster one; since the one that follows must reach the point that the one being followed occupied and where the latter is no longer (when the second arrives); in this way the first always maintains an advantage over the second.
-(Zeno's Paradox)}
+> A slower moving object cannot be caught by a faster one; since the one that follows must reach the point that the one being followed occupied and where the latter is no longer (when the second arrives); in this way the first always maintains an advantage over the second.
+(Zeno's Paradox)

 A character's movement is determined by their size and race, and by what they carry, weights, encumbrances, but also magic and magic items.